Big Country: 2007–present

 Mike Peters left the band in November 2013 at the end of their 19-date Land's End to John O'Groats UK Tour.
 The band attributed Peters' departure to his inability to commit fully to Big Country, much of his time being devoted to The Alarm and solo projects.
 Initially, the band intended to continue as a four-piece, sharing lead vocals and returning all the songs to their original keys; Peters had required the songs to be tuned lower to accommodate his deeper voice.
 However, when they resurfaced in December 2013, they were joined by English singer Simon Hough, who performed most of the lead vocals as well as harmonica and additional guitar.
 While the status of Hough's membership was not immediately clarified, in a March 2014 podcast, Bruce Watson confirmed that Hough was now the band's fifth member.
 He also indicated that the group was working on new material, which would involve Hough, for potential future release.

 On 9 July 2015, the band announced that Derek Forbes would no longer be performing with Big Country, and that all forthcoming gigs would go on with a replacement, Scott Whitley.
 On 12 November 2021, the band announced that bassist Scott Whitley would be leaving the band to pursue other interests.
 His replacement was Gil Allan, who remained with the band until October 2024.

 Simon Hough announced on 12 May 2024 that he was leaving the band.
 On 24 May 2024 the band announced that singer Tommie Paxton would be "helping them out" for the year.
 Paxton is guitar player and singer with the Big Country tribute band Restless Natives.
 On 9 October 2024, Mark Brzezicki announced he was leaving the band, saying in a Facebook post, "I am unhappy with the current direction the band is taking, line-up changes and internal divisions".
-On 13 October, Reese Dobbin was announced as the bands new drummer.
+On 13 October, Reese Dobbin was announced as the band's new drummer.
 Around the same time Chris Stones replaced Allan as bassist.
 In February 2025, Brzezicki announced that he had formed a new band called From Big Country, and would be touring the UK playing his former band's songs.
 The line-up includes former frontman Simon Hough, former bassist Gil Allan and Steeleye Span guitarist Ken Nicol.
 Former vocalist Mike Peters died in April 2025, at the age of 66.